era-platform/cene/docs/source/common/macros.rst

 Construct with ``val``

-An s-expression that consists of an embedded value of any type, but usually an (:ref:`obtain-by-name` ...), (:ref:`obtain-directly` ...), or a name.
+An s-expression that consists of any first-class value, but usually an (:ref:`obtain-by-name` ...), an (:ref:`obtain-directly` ...), or a name.
 The program may not know of a way to encode the name as serializable data, but it can still be passed to (:ref:`compile-expression` ...).

 .. _obtain-by-name: